Someone uses a euphemism, Last-Second Word Swap or something similar, and someone else blurts out exactly what the first person meant.

 Drakken: Please!
 Hench never gives "free" anything.
 He...
 Oh, you mean stealing, don't you?

-- Clone High's JFK provides us with many such examples, in addition to the page quote.
+- Clone High's JFK provides us with many such examples.

 - "Some of us are trying to nail Catharine the Great.
 Or should I say 'Catharine the SO-SO!'"